15.1. Citations and references

 • Chen GC, Shin Y-W, Taylor PA, Glen DR, Reynolds RC, Israel RB, Cox RW (2016).
 Untangling the Relatedness among Correlations, Part I: Nonparametric Approaches to Inter-Subject Correlation Analysis at the Group Level.
 Neuroimage 142:248-259. doi:10.1016/j.neuroimage.2016.05.023

-If you use 1dSVAR (Structured Vector AutoRegression), please cite:
+If you use 1dSVAR (Structured Vector AutoRegression), please refer to:

 • Chen G, Glen DR, Saad ZS, Hamilton JP, Thomason ME, Gotlib IH, Cox RW (2011).
 Vector autoregression, structural equation modeling, and their synthesis in neuroimaging data analysis.
 Comput Biol Med 41(12):1142-55. doi: 10.1016/j.compbiomed.2011.09.004.

-If you use clustering approaches such as 3dClustSim, 3dttest++ -Clustsim, and/or the mixed autocorrelation function (ACF) smoothness estimation in your work, please cite:
+If you use clustering approaches such as 3dClustSim, 3dttest++ -Clustsim, and/or the mixed autocorrelation function (ACF) smoothness estimation in your work, please refer to:

 • Cox RW, Chen G, Glen DR, Reynolds RC, Taylor PA (2017). fMRI clustering and false-positive rates.
 Proc Natl Acad Sci USA.
 114(17):E3370-E3371. doi:10.1073/pnas.1614961114